gigas13/SelfRemittance/README.md

 # SelfRemittance

 STREAMILIT DASHBOARD

-Script to pick out a combintation of items (invoices) that matches a target number (payment) Displayed through python library "streamlit"
+script to pick out a combintation of items (invoices) that matches a target number (payment) displayed through python library "streamlit" receives in input:
-Receives in input:
   2 columns ['Invoice', 'Value'] dataframe from a csv file;
   1 target value (a theoretical payment)
 Check out 1 combination of values that match the target